-The SHICC program provides matching sick leave hours to participants retiring or terminating employment with 15 or more years of eligible service, as noted below.
+The SHICC program provides matching sick leave hours to participants retiring (or terminating employment) with 15 or more years of adjusted continuous state service, as noted below.
 These sick leave hours are in addition to, but generally do not exceed, the unused sick leave balances that are used to calculate benefits provided under the ASLCC program.